 Please note: Applicants can only pick up their badge on or after Entry on Duty/start date listed in NED.

-If you choose not to use Fieldprint to provide your Crossmatch fingerprints during Prescreening in advance, then you will need to travel to an NIH PCIF to provide your Crossmatch fingerprints.
-You may find PCIFs located at the NIH Main Office Location in Building 31 and at Other DPSAC Locations (PCIFs).
+If you choose not to use Fieldprint to provide your fingerprints during Prescreening in advance, then your fingerprints will be collected during your Badge Enrollment appointment at an NIH PCIF.
+These fingerprints will be used for both running an FBI criminal history check and tying to your badge.
+You may find PCIFs located at the NIH Main Office Location in Building 31 and at Other DPS Locations (PCIFs).

 How can I use Fieldprint?